 1. Recruit and retain key employees

-In today’s workforce, employees value—and expect—an employer to offer benefits.
+In today’s workforce, employees value—and expect—an employer to offer good benefits.
 Results from Glassdoor’s Employment Confidence Survey show that 4 out of 5 employees would rather have new or additional benefits than a pay raise.

 2. A healthy workforce is a productive workforce